PREP Reports & Publications

 Piscataqua Region Estuaries Partnership

 New Hampshire Estuaries Project

-Burdick, David M.; Peter, Chris; and Nelson, Kirsten A., "Development and Monitoring of Revegetation Methods: Connecting Students with Restoration Activities at Awcomin Marsh" (2006).
-PREP Publications.
+Burdick, David M.; Peter, Christopher R.; and Nelson, Kirsten A., "Development and Monitoring of Revegetation Methods: Connecting Students with Restoration Activities at Awcomin Marsh" (2006).
+PREP Reports & Publications.
 147.